gneCoE/Notices/docs/Files/ExamInstDec2020.md

 1. It is the sole responsibility of the student to provide correct and exact information asked in the `Help form`.
 1. The students should check the date sheet of examinations uploaded on the website.

-### Attempting ESE NOV-2020
+### Attempting ESE Nov.
+2020

-For attempting the ESE NOV-2020 students have to follow the following steps very carefully:
+For attempting the ESE Nov.
+2020 students have to follow the following steps very carefully:

 1. Open [https://ese.gndec.ac.in](https://ese.gndec.ac.in]) from your Internet Access Device with webcam (you should have latest version of google chrome or Firefox browser installed on your devices).
 ![image1.png](Dec2020/media/image1.png)